varabyte/kobweb/README.md

 ---

-**Kobweb is currently in technology preview**.
+**Kobweb is still a technology preview, but it's getting close to ready**.
 Please consider starring the project to indicate interest, so we know we're creating something the community wants.
 [How ready is it? ▼](https://github.com/varabyte/kobweb#can-we-kobweb-yet)

 Our goal is to provide: